 The adoption of low-code development is growing exponentially, owing to the increased need for business applications and the rapid digital transformation.
-Moreover, IT teams are under pressure to deliver custom and problem-solving solutions to the front-line teams, fueling the inevitable growth of low-code technology.
+Moreover, IT teams across industries are under pressure to deliver custom and problem-solving solutions to the front-line teams, fueling the inevitable growth of low-code technology.

 The COVID-19 pandemic accelerated this trend, resulting in increased remote development to automate specific tasks, provide customized solutions, and address niche pain points.
 This movement is being driven by low-code platforms, which has turned non-IT members into citizen developers.

 Today’s business landscape is experiencing a tectonic shift, and organizations that champion citizen development will improve productivity and operational efficiency.
 Low code provides them with a much-needed lifeline, driving automation through the entire business, enabling business agility, supporting growth, and improving creativity.